 Following a competition, the architects Karakusevic Carson were appointed by the council to produce a masterplan for the site.
 Their computer generated images appear in the slideshow above.
 A key feature of the masterplan is a central spine - ‘the Causeway’ - which will run east-west across Meridian Water, though its precise route has yet to be finalised.
 Two repurposed industrial sheds adjacent to the Lee Navigation would become Meridian Works (shown in one of the slides), providing workspace for 500 makers, sculptors and artists.

-Highly unusually, Enfield council has been buying up the necessary sites before leasing them to private developers.
+Highly unusually, Enfield council bought up the necessary sites before leasing them to private developers.
 A setback occurred in late 2017 when preferred bidder Barratt Developments withdrew from the scheme, following the council’s refusal to accept their proposed terms.
 A dependable replacement partner proved hard to find.

-Infrastructure development and enabling works have continued and Meridian Water station is due to open in mid-2019.
-However, an air of uncertainty has begun to descend over the project as a consequence of several factors, including the preferred partner predicament, central government funding cuts and the mayor of London’s draft London Plan, which could restrict the number of homes that can be built, instead requiring the provision of more strategic industrial land.
+Infrastructure development and enabling works have continued and Meridian Water station is due to open on 28 May 2019.
+However, an air of uncertainty has begun to descend over the project as a consequence of several factors, including the preferred partner predicament, central government funding cuts and the mayor of London’s draft London Plan, which has led to a planning inspector’s ruling restricting the number of homes that can be built on the part of the site designated as strategic industrial land.

-In July 2018 a second development partner announced it was pulling out and the council said it no longer intends to work with a single master developer for the site.
-In December 2018 the council shortlisted four housing developers and associations to deliver the first phase of the scheme, which will consist of 725 homes, with new public squares, shops and leisure facilities.
+In July 2018 a second development partner announced it was pulling out and Enfield council said it no longer intended to work with a single master developer for the site.
+In April 2019 the council appointed Galliford Try to deliver the first phase of the scheme, which will consist of 725 homes, up to half of which will be classed as affordable.

 Postal district: N18